-Despite being three years old, GTA Online is updated with new cars and weapons every month.
-Maybe you want to jump in for the first time, or are coming back from a break.
-Whatever the reason, here are some pointers for getting up and running in GTA Online.
+Despite Grand Theft Auto Online being over eight years old, Rockstar continues to update it every few months with new cars and fresh weapons.
+Maybe you want to jump in for the first time via the game’s new next-gen console ports.
+Or perhaps you’re coming back from a break and need a refresher on the ins and outs of GTA Online.
+Whatever the reason, here are some pointers for getting up and running in this online crime simulator that may never die.

 The story portion of GTA V will teach you some of the basics you need to survive in GTA Online, without any assholes, trolls, or fear of constant death.

 Contact missions are offered to you randomly via the in-game phone, but you can find them in the pause menu under Jobs as well.
 Just host a job and select “Rockstar Created,” where you’ll be able to play any contact mission.
 If you can invite a higher level friend, set these missions to hard.
-You get more cash and RP.
+You get more cash and reputation points (RP).

 Rockstar is always doing weekly events for GTA Online.
 Keep an eye on the Rockstar Twitter account or Rockstar’s Newswire blog to know when things are hitting.
 These events can vary in quality, but many of them give players ways to make extra cash and experience.
 Events also bring weekly discounts to GTA Online, so if you want a new supercar or house, it pays to wait.

-Keep an eye out for the double RP and double $ stunt races in particular, which dole out TONS of money even if you don’t win.
+Keep an eye out for the double RP and double $ stunt races in particular, which dole out tons of money even if you don’t win.
+Speaking of stunt races...

-There’s a mode that allows you to live out your TRON lightcycle fantasies, a tense stealth mode that feels inspired by Manhunt and a mode that recreates the Terminator 2 semi-truck chasing a bike scene.
+GTA Online has lots of special gameplay modes.
+There’s a mode that allows you to live out your TRON light cycle fantasies, a tense stealth mode that feels inspired by Manhunt and a mode that recreates the Terminator 2 semi-truck chasing a bike scene.

-When you first start out, it might seem like everyone is running around with fancy sportscars, but that doesn’t mean you need to buy flashy and pricey stuff that you don’t actually need.
+When you first start out, it might seem like everyone is running around with fancy sportscars, but that doesn’t mean you need to buy flashy, pricey stuff that you don’t actually need.
 Like the real world, it pays to save!

 Save your money for larger homes that allow you to start heists.
 Once you do have enough money for a bigger house, do some research.
 It might seem silly, but you should drive around any prospective property first.
 Questions to ask yourself: does the locale seem busy?
 Is it near anything useful, like an Ammu-nation or a CEO Office?
 Note that such amenities will likely also attract other players, which can be dangerous.